We’d love you to visit us at Trinity Church Brighton this Sunday (or any Sunday!!)

 We meet at 10am on Sundays, in the auditorium at McAuley Community School.
 Plenty of parking is available, with the best entrance via King George Avenue, although there are also car parks on Colton Avenue.
 Just look for the signs to point you in the right direction once you’ve parked.

-If you prefer public transport we’re a short walk from Hove Station, or from stop 34 on Brighton Road.
+If you prefer public transport we’re a short walk from Hove Station, or from Bus Stop 34 on Brighton Road.

 What to expect

-When you arrive at McAuley Community School, someone will welcome you and answer any logitstical questions you may have.
-Feel free to make yourself a drink before the service.
+When you arrive at McAuley Community School, someone will welcome you and answer any logistical questions you may have.

 Our 10am Sunday gathering is when our whole community comes together.
 Because Jesus is the reason for our community, our Sundays are centred around learning who he is, what he’s done, and the promises of eternal hope found in God’s word, the Bible.